-Road safety continues to be a priority.
+Road safety continues to be top priority.
 Euro NCAP requirements are accelerating the deployment of driver monitoring systems that use cameras and sensors to detect driver fatigue and distraction, and a child left behind.
 At the same time, consumers expect comfortable and entertaining transportation experiences that are tuned to their needs in the moment.
-To enable these advanced safety features and to deliver personalized transportation experiences, car manufacturers need a deep understanding of what takes place in a vehicle.
+To enable these advanced safety features and to deliver personalized and more comfortable transportation experiences, car manufacturers need a deep understanding of what takes place in a vehicle.

 Affectiva Automotive AI is the leading In-Cabin Sensing (ICS) solution that understands what is happening inside of a vehicle.
 Affectiva's patented deep learning-based software uses in-vehicle cameras to measure in real time, the state of the cabin, and that of the driver and occupants in it — from complex and nuanced emotions and cognitive states, such as drowsiness and distraction, to occupancy, activity, object and child seat detection.
 OEMs, Tier 1s, ridesharing providers and fleet management companies can deliver optimized occupant experiences and advanced safety features using Affectiva's AI.